-This TCFD Report was created to provide added transparency on climate-related risks and opportunities, scenario analyses and related risk management practices for the company for the fiscal year ended December 31, 2023 (unless otherwise noted).
-We undertake no obligation to update the information in this report or otherwise notify stakeholders in the event any views, opinions or facts stated in this report change or subsequently become inaccurate.
-Any goals or plans discussed in this report are aspirational and/or reflect management's good faith belief as to potential future events, and we cannot guarantee or promise that they will be achieved.
+This TCFD Report was created to provide added transparency on climate-related risks and opportunities, scenario analyses and related risk management practices for the company for the fiscal year ended December 31, 2024 (unless otherwise noted).
+We undertake no obligation to update the information in this report or otherwise notify stakeholders in the event any views, opinions, or facts stated in this report change or subsequently become inaccurate.
+Any goals or plans discussed in this report are aspirational and/or reflect management's good faith belief as to potential future events, and we cannot guarantee or promise they will be achieved.

 To prepare this report, internal subject-matter experts developed and reviewed relevant content and internal reporting experts assisted in gathering and analyzing the necessary documentation.
 Prior to publication, the report underwent a rigorous review and revision process by a cross-functional team of colleagues.
-It was also reviewed by our internal Disclosure Committee - the same group responsible for reviewing Banner Corporation's SEC reports on Forms 10-Q and 10-K. Additionally, the report was submitted to the Board's Audit Committee, Corporate Governance/Nominating Committee and Risk Committee for pre-publication review and feedback.
-Finally, our internal audit team is engaged in the overall TCFD disclosure process, and we expect their feedback will help us to evaluate and improve the effectiveness of this process over time.
+It was also reviewed by our Disclosure Committee-the same group responsible for reviewing Banner Corporation's SEC reports on Forms 10-Q and 10-K. Additionally, the report was submitted to the Board's Audit Committee, Corporate Governance/Nominating Committee, and Risk Committee for pre-publication review and feedback.
+Finally, our internal audit team is also engaged in the overall TCFD disclosure process.